David Caplan

 Two markdown files changed everything.

-A good project manager is the quarterback of a software project.
-They sit between "here's what we want to build" and "here's what actually got built" and make sure those two things end up being the same thing.
+A good project manager sits between "here's what we want to build" and "here's what actually got built" and makes sure those two things end up being the same thing.
 They track what's done, what's in progress, what's blocked, and what's next.
 They break impossible-sounding goals into possible tasks.
-They keep the timeline honest.
 They ask uncomfortable questions like "are we sure this feature matters?" and "when you say 'almost done,' what do you actually mean?"

 My project manager doesn't need any of that.